croixk/rewards_program/README.md

 5. Start the local server ```$ rails s```

-6. The routes can now be tested in Postman
+6. The endpoints can now be utilized as is outlined below.

-## Routes and Expected Response
+## Endpoints

 ### Post a new transaction

-Route: post '/api/v1/transactions/add_transaction'
+Route: POST '/api/v1/transactions/add_transaction'

 Post body:
 ```